peterlawless/weather-report/README.md

 as a string with the variable name *api_key* in a file called secret.py in the same directory as this repository.

-When the you run the application weather.py, you will be asked for a zip code, and the summary will be for that location.
+When the you run the application weather.py, you will be asked for a zip code, and then you will be asked for a number to select from a menu of options including current location, ten-day forecast, sunrise and sunset times, and current hurricanes (anywhere).